mxagar/detection_segmentation_pytorch/README.md

 A naive implementation could add two branches to the feature maps: one for regressing the `[x,y,w,h]` floats of the bounding box and another one for mapping the features to the class probabilities.
 However, that allows a unique object to be detected in the image; thus, more sophisticated architectures are needed, which nonetheless, are based on that double mapping principle.

+### Sliding Windows

+Another easy way to convert any pre-trained CNN (or any classifier, really) into an object detection model consists in using **image pyramids** and **sliding windows**.
+The first allow for a multi-scale representation on which ROIs of different sizes are slided; for each captured image patch, a classifier is run (a CNN, linear SVM, etc.).
+In practice, it is as if we slided many boxes of differenyt sizes on the image and as if we run the CNN/classifier on each of the windows.

+As the window gets closer to a learned object, the probabilities increase; up from a threshold, we take the proposal as valid.
+This approach is similar to what is done by **HOG, Histogram Oriented Gradients** or **Haar Cascades**.

+When we use sliding windows, end up with many overlapping regions.
+We can collapse all these ROIs with **non-maximal supression** applied class-wise (see explanation in the [YOLO](#yolo-you-only-look-once) section).

+This approach is a first approximation with which we can convert any classification network to be an object detection network; however, the resulting model has important limitations:

+- It is very slow: we need to generate many image patches and run the classifierin all of them.
+- It is constrained to the chosen window size/shape; that could be extended, but we'd require much more time.
+- Bouding box locations are not accurate.
+- The network is not end-to-end trainable: we train the classifier, but the bounding box detection algorithm is not trained!

+For more information, check this [PyImageSearch blog post](https://pyimagesearch.com/2020/06/22/turning-any-cnn-image-classifier-into-an-object-detector-with-keras-tensorflow-and-opencv/?_ga=2.196098284.1576899293.1684317349-844635163.1684131075).

 ### Faster R-CNN

 One type of architecture for object detection is **Region-CNN**, or **R-CNN**; there are several versions of it, but the one typically used (due to its performance) is the **Faster R-CNN**.